|Placenta refers to the temporary vascular organ found in mammals, which attaches the fetus to the uterus of the mother during pregnancy.|

 The placenta is defined as an organ that develops during pregnancy in mammals.
 The placenta provides oxygen and nutrients to the growing fetus in the uterus of the mother.

-What are the types of placenta?
+What are the types of the placenta?

-Placenta in mammals is divided into two types, namely yolk sac placenta and chorioallantoic placenta.
+The placenta in mammals is divided into two types, namely yolk sac placenta and chorioallantoic placenta.

 - Human Pregnancy- Parturition, Lactation and Gestation Period.